Solskjaer demands Man Utd carry Europa League form into Premier League | Goal.com

 However, with a clean sheet and three well-taken goals, Solskjaer has now demanded his side, who sit 10th in the Premier League with just three wins so far, show improvement domestically.

-"That's the foundation, it's a platform to perform from," Solskjaer told beIN SPORTS.
+"That's the foundation, it's a platform to perform from," Solskjaer told beIN Sport .

 "We know we've worked on defending this year and have been solid, we just want to see more of this in the Premier League.
 Score goals, create chances and see smiles on the players' faces.